cenksari/chrome-dashboard-extension/README.md

 # Chrome Dashboard Extension
+Shiny new chrome browser new tab screen.
 Chrome extension for new tab page replacement.
+Add your favorite bookmarks and todo list to Chrome Dashboard.
+Customize your browser's background image.
+This free extension will make you more productive then ever.

 Features
 --------